BiGCAT-UM/BLAST-OER/intro.md

 the rol in the biology of an organism.
 The backbone of a protein sequence is always identical and only the amino acid side changes are different.
 The which [side chain](https://en.wikipedia.org/wiki/Amino_acid) is found where in the polypeptide is defined by the codons, and therefore defined by evolution.
-Sometimes changing a single sidechain can be major effects, such as in sickle-cell an.
+Sometimes changing a single sidechain can be major effects, such as in sickle-cell anemia.
 Here, a single glutamate is replaced by a valine (see [this Proteopedia page](https://proteopedia.org/wiki/index.php/Hemoglobin)):

 ![Screenshot of β hemoglobin monomer with the glutamate highlighted](glutamate.png)